P1: Analysis of simple circuits based on logic gates |

 C:\CSD\P1\Circuit_C\Proteus\(files)

-Pictures in Fig. 10 show results for given combinations.
+Pictures in Fig. 3 show interactive simulation results for two of the sixteen combinations.

 In this way, trying all 16 combinations we reach the final truth table: